bahtiyartan/troia/docs/datatypes.rst

 Using a STRINGBUILDER variable instead of STRING increases string concatenation performance dramatically.
 To get higher performance on string concatenation, you must use APPENDSTRING command instead of '+' operator.

-Although there is not any other distictive feature between STRINGBUILDER and STRING, it is not recomended to use STRINGBUILDER type instead of STRING on regular string opreations except string concateantion.
+Although there is not any other distinctive feature between STRINGBUILDER and STRING, it is not recommended to use STRINGBUILDER type instead of STRING on regular string opreations except string concateantion.

-Both STRING and STRINGBUILDER types don't have hardcoded maximum length.
+Both STRING and STRINGBUILDER types don't have hard-coded maximum length.

 Table
 --------------------

 TABLE is the most important build in type of TROIA programming language.
 TABLE type represents a two dimensional in memory structure similar to database tables.
-We will study on TABLE Type, related commands and functions in next sections detailly.
+We will discuss TABLE Type, related commands and functions in next sections, in detail.

 Vector
 --------------------

 VECTOR is a kind of one dimensional array type that is able to store different types of variables.
-We will study on VECTOR Type, related commands and functions in next sections, detailly.
+VECTOR Type, related commands and functions will be discussed in next sections, in detail.

 Keywords and Identifiers